 1. Saves Time

-A DWH provides you access to all your required data in a matter of minutes, so you and your employees don’t have to dread an approaching deadline.
-All you need to do is deploy your data model to acquire data within seconds.
+A DWH provides you access to all your required data in minutes, so you and your employees don’t have to dread an approaching deadline.
+You only need to deploy your data model to acquire data within seconds.
 Most warehousing solutions allow you to do that without using a complex query or machine learning.

 With data warehousing, your business won’t have to rely on the 24/7 availability of a technical expert to troubleshoot problems associated with retrieving information.
 This way, you can save plenty of time.